karolcholewa/blog/_posts/2022-04-01-jb-other-status-failed.md

 ---
 layout: post
-title: "Regex - Update AMPScript Functions"
+title: "Journey Builder History Status Failed"
 categories: [SFMC]
 ---
 In Journey Builder, the **Failed** status doesn't mean the Contact failed when analyzing the journey history.
-It is the **April Fools’ Day** but no pun intended&hellip;
+Today is the **April Fools’ Day** but no pun intended&hellip;

 ## Failed to Proceed
 Journey History displays the following status: *"Failed - MetExitCriteria/MetGoalCriteria"*.
 It means that the Contact within the journey, met the criteria and failed to move to next activity.